drag

 I’m a choreographer.
 I was a dancer for a long time, but I’m a choreographer now I’m the Director of Stephanie Lake Company, which is a contemporary dance company based in Melbourne, and I’m also the resident choreographer at The Australian Ballet as of this year.

 Take us back to when you were first starting out.
-Did you study to get into your chosen field, or did you start out with an internship/entry-level role and climb the ladder?
-Tell us the story.
+Did you study to get into your chosen field or start as a junior and climb the ladder?

 It’s a really interesting question because you can’t really train to be a choreographer… there’s no real course you can do.
 Essentially, you learn how to be a choreographer by being a dancer and other choreographers’ works, [by] observing them and their choices and how they put together shows.